 The Village has no outstanding compliance issues.
-Elevation Certificates (EC) - all substantial improvements and damages require EC's for properties in floodplains.
-NYSDEC does a compliance inspection every year, and reviews elevation 10 and under.
+Substantial improvements and damages require Elevation Certificates (EC) for all properties in floodplains.
+NYSDEC does a compliance inspection every year, and reviews base flood elevation 10 and under.
 The most recent Community Assistance Visit (CAV) took place on October 29, 2015.